 The problem is customers don’t read capture strategies.
 Customers read proposals.
 Your proposal team may take over, but if you’re hoping to “hand off” and walk away and expect a quality proposal, you’re not positioning your organization for the win.

-Here are four easy areas where you can help your proposal team write a winning proposal aligned with your capture strategy.
+Here are four easy areas where you can help your proposal team, including your partners, write a winning proposal aligned with your capture strategy.